kcenon/file_trans_system/docs/sequence-diagrams.md

 ┌───────────────────────────────────────────────────────────────────────┐
 │  RESUMABLE          │  Transfer can be resumed from checkpoint        │ ├─────────────────────┼─────────────────────────────────────────────────┤
-│  NOT_FOUND          │  Transfer ID not found on receiver              │
+│  NOT_FOUND          │  Transfer ID not found on server                │
 ├─────────────────────┼─────────────────────────────────────────────────┤
 │  FILE_CHANGED       │  Source file hash doesn't match                 │
 ├─────────────────────┼─────────────────────────────────────────────────┤